CtrlK

 Trigger Term Quality

-Includes some natural keywords like 'review code', 'Pull Requests', 'staged', and 'PR' (implied via 'Pull Requests'), but misses common user variations like 'PR review', 'code review', 'diff', 'CR', or 'review my changes'.
-Coverage is partial.
+Includes some natural keywords like 'review code', 'Pull Requests', 'staged', and 'PR' (implied via 'Pull Requests'), but misses common variations users would say such as 'PR review', 'code review', 'diff', 'CR', 'merge request', or 'review my changes'.

 2 / 3